research-works/video-emotion-recognition/README.md

-**Pre-trained CNN models as feature extractors for Video Emotion Recognition**
+## Pre-trained CNN models as feature extractors for Video Emotion Recognition

+**What this is about ?**

 This repository contains the work related to the research paper titled *Efficiency analysis of Pre-trained CNN models as feature extractors for Video Emotion Recognition*.